 If you have multiple processors/cores on your system, compilation can be significantly increased by adding the -jX option to make, where X is the number of simultaneous jobs to spawn.
-For example, use make -j4 install on a quad-core system.
+For example, make -j4 install ctest

-7. Test the build by running unit and regression tests.
+8. Test the build by running unit and regression tests.